YashMishra0101/Calculator/readme.md

 - Supports decimals and negative numbers
 - Keyboard support (numbers, operators, and enter key for calculation)

-## Technologies Used
+## Technologies Used 🛠️

 - HTML
 - Tailwind CSS
 - JavaScript

-## Getting Started
+## How to Use 📖

 - Clone the repository to your local machine using the command: git clone https://github.com/YashMishra0101/Calculator

-   Note: This project uses Tailwind CSS, so you need to run npm start to compile the CSS files before opening the HTML file in your browser.
+-   Note: This project uses Tailwind CSS, so you need to run npm start to compile the CSS files before opening the HTML file in your browser.

+-   To run the project locally, navigate to the project directory in your terminal and run the following command:

+    npm start

-## Contributing
+## Contributing 🤝

 If you would like to contribute to this weather app project, please open an issue or submit a pull request.
 All contributions are welcome!

-## Contact
+## Contact 📞

 If you have any questions or suggestions, please feel free to contact me on: